sorbet/sorbet.run/docs/talks/CurryOn2019/index.md

 Note:
 - dmitry: PhD Compiler architecture & a bit of type theory @ next major version of Scala Compiler(3.0)
-- pt: Stanford grad, Previously at Facebook on HHVM and Hack

-PT starts talking here

 ---